 Lower elevations receive less than 100 inches of annual rainfall but can be inundated with ground runoff from higher levels.
 Sunken trails weave along hair-pin curves descending the mountain where looking down can be as fascinating as trapsing with head tilted upward and mouth agape.
 Exposed from top soil continually washing away, intricate root systems have entangled with vines forming artistic natural sculptures clandestine in the sea of green.

 Nearing the halfway point, stillness is enlivened with sounds of water cascading down the mountain, signaling anticipation for seeing the grand finale.
 Thundering turned out to be only a small stream meandering down a rock course, I turned back feeling extremely cheated.
 Thankfully, the final, earlier missed trail marker pinpointed that this wasn't the marvel and intended course was resumed.

 La Mina Falls is the ultimate destination for using this trail, and the roar is audible long before sight.
 The falls is the park's most substantial, regardless of rainfall, and small pool at the base is the only spot for dipping.
 Cool waters were nice for soaking feet, and a person could totally submerge himself in the shallowness with a little effort, but large underwater rocks make for tipsy wading.
 What the area excels in for beauty, it lacks in size and quickly fills up on weekends.

-From journal One week in Puerto Rico
+From journal December Sunburn in Puerto Rico

 Cary, North Carolina